xjtuiair-cag/Matterhorn/README.md

 )
 ```

 In the code, `Spatial` is one of Matterhorn's containers to represent sequential SNN layers on spatial dimension, and `Temporal` is another Matterhorn's container to repeat calculating potential and spikes on temporal dimension.
-By using `Spatial` and `Temporal`, an SNN spatial-temporal topology network is built and thus used for training and evaluating.
+By using `Spatial` and `Temporal`, an spatio-temporal topology network is built and thus used for training and evaluating.

 The built network takes an $n+1$ dimensional `torch.Tensor` as input spike train.
-It will take the first dimension as time steps, thus calculating through each time step. after that, it will generate a `torch.Tensor` as output spike train, just like what an ANN takes and generates in PyTorch.
+It will take the first dimension as time steps, thus calculating through each time step. after that, it will generate a `torch.Tensor` as output spike train, just like what ANNs takes and generates in PyTorch.
 The only difference, which is also a key point, is that we should encode our information into spike train and decode the output spike train.

 ### Encoding and Decoding